ChioriniLab/ATAC2GRN/README.md

 tar -xvzf ATAC2GRN_VDI.tar.gz
 ```

 Inside the folder will be a .vdi file, and this can be loaded into VirtualBox directly as an Ubuntu 16.04 system with all of the dependencies for this pipelines installed.
-We'd recommend allocating sizable hard drive space (we used 400 GB) to accomodate .fastq.gz input data files as well as .bam intermediate files, as well as enough RAM (>= 16 GB) so that running the pipeline doesn't take multiple days.
+We'd recommend allocating sizable hard drive space.
+We used 400 GB, though as a rule of thumb you should have at least 250% as much space as it takes to accomodate your raw data.
+Additional make sure you have enough RAM (>= 16 GB) so that running the pipeline doesn't take multiple days.
+A CPU that can run at least four threads will work with the code.

 ## The Folders